RaptrX/Chirper-App/README.md

 # Chirper-App
-This is one of the sample projects in the udacity React Nano degree
+This is one of the in class projects in the udacity React Nano degree